frankiefy/CV/README.md

 #### Fast Learner

-One of my proudest achievements at Makers Academy was to learn Javascript, Jquery, AJAX and APIs for a project and build it, in 5 days [Thermostat](https://github.com/frankiefy/Thermo).
+As a junior developer I believe the speed at which I can learn new skills is very important.
+One of my proudest achievements at Makers Academy was to learn Javascript, Jquery, Jasmine, AJAX and APIs for a project and build it, in 5 days: [Thermostat](https://github.com/frankiefy/Thermo).
+I have become a faster learner due to Makers Academy teaching me to be a knowledge worker; to know how to find the answer quickly and precisely with no starting information.